Disney+ to make exclusive Middle East debut on OSN

 However, with more people staying home, pay television and online usage have surged and online sales have increased over the past two weeks, he said.

-The pandemic has also forced OSN to market the launch of Disney+ content entirely online, cancelling traditional outdoor advertising plans as few people now leave their homes.
+The pandemic has also forced OSN to market the launch of Disney+ content entirely online, cancelling traditional outdoor advertising plans as few people now leave homes.

 “We are pushing heavily on ... digital,” Tillieux said.